Blackboard (Faculty) - Tests, Surveys, and Pools: Create a Test or Survey

 The most notable option is the Default Points underscoring.
 All questions will default to 10 points and must be changed manually unless this setting is changed.

 Add a Question

 Hover your mouse over the Create Question button.
-A drop down menu will appear.
-Select the type of question you wish to add.
+A drop-down menu will appear.
+Select the type of question you want to add.
 Multiple Choice questions are the most popular, so that is the question described below.

 Question Title: Optional.

 Question Text: Type in the question text or copy from a Word document and paste the text in the text box.
 Some browsers, like Firefox, will not allow you to use the paste tool.
 You will need to use the keyboard shortcut of Control (Ctrl) and V.

 Options: Select the option.